VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ```logsql
 "error: cannot find file"
 ```

+Queries above match logs with any [timestamp](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#time-field), e.g. they may return logs from the previous year alongside recently ingested logs.

 Usually logs from the previous year aren't so interesting comparing to the recently ingested logs.
 So it is recommended adding [time filter](#time-filter) to the query.